AtharvaPagare/100DaysOfMLCode/README.md

 # Day 7:
 13/01/2019
 Finished with the [Data Visualisation course](https://www.coursera.org/learn/python-for-data-visualization/).
 Also started with [Titanic Dataset Challenge on Kaggle](https://www.kaggle.com/c/titanic) - finished with data prepreocessing, into data visualisation part now, hopefully will start modelling soon.

+# Day 8:
+14/01/2019
+Started the modelling part of the [Titanic Dataset Challenge on Kaggle](https://www.kaggle.com/c/titanic).
+This enabled me revise the concepts of various classification algorithms.